membase/ns_server/README.markdown

 ## Starting

-The ns_server can be started through the start.sh script found in the main directory.
+The ns_server can be started through the `start.sh` script found in the main directory.

+    ./start.sh

 It starts under sasl, which will give you more detailed logging on both progress and failures of the application and the heirarcy.

+### Interactive Execution

 If you'd like to just start a shell, then interact with the running application, use: